 Rehabilitation, safety and advocacy are all exemplary traits of a noble professional in today’s correctional system.

 Looking to pursue a career as a leader in the criminal justice system?
-This program is designed to provide students with an understanding of issues that criminal justice leaders face today.
+This criminal justice administration degree program is designed to provide students with an understanding of issues that criminal justice leaders face today.
 Students will focus on law enforcement, public administration and multicultural issues.
-Our program provides a unique opportunity to interact with working professionals, so that you gain invaluable experience for a career as human services investigator, probation or parole officer, police or correctional officer or special agent victim advocate.
+Our criminal justice administration degree program provides a unique opportunity to interact with working professionals, so that you gain invaluable experience for a career as human services investigator, probation or parole officer, police or correctional officer or special agent victim advocate.

 Online: Two terms per semester starting in January, March, May, July, August and October

 On Campus: 15-week semester starting in January and August

 Off Campus: Hybrid format starting in January and August at Terra State Community College; learn more about our Extended Learning locations and programs